 Fitbit Versa says not charging?
-Not enough power from source message?
+Not enough power from the source message?

-If you are facing this issue with your unit or seeing the more common “no power at source” message or “not charging, not enough power detected from source,” first check the back and sides of the watch and look for signs of a swollen battery.
+If you face this issue with your unit or see the more common “no power at source” message or “not charging, not enough power detected from source,” first check the back and sides of the watch and look for signs of a swollen battery.

-To make sure that it’s not an issue with the cable, try using a different USB cable with the charger to see if it helps.
+To ensure that it’s not an issue with the cable, try using a different USB cable with the charger to see if it helps.

-It’s always worthwhile to check out the charging ports and make sure that you don’t have any debris or dirt stuck in it.
+It’s always worth checking out the charging ports and ensuring that you don’t have any debris or dirt stuck in it.

 Clean the charging ports

 Dust and debris can accumulate over time and prevent a charge for most electronic devices.